tofu-10/Jezz-robo-car-nepathy-college/README.md

 ---
 # Conclusion
-The JEEZ RC Robo Car Project was a great learning experience for our team.
+The JEZZ RC Robo Car Project was a great learning experience for our team.
 By leveraging the power of ESP8266 and basic robotics principles,</br> we successfully built a robust car that earned us Third place in the Nepathya Intra-College competition.
 We plan to continue enhancing this project by adding more sophisticated features and improving the control system </br>< We may not update code in this reppo before another race >.

 # Acknowledgments
 Thanks to Nepathya College for organizing the competition.